-ESMA Extend CFD-Related Restrictions Again, Calls For Permanent Measures
+ESMA Extend CFD-Related Restrictions Again

 On Tuesday, the European Securities Markets Authority (ESMA) announced another update of its restrictions related to contracts for difference (CFDs) across the European Union (EU).
 This is the third extension of its CFD-oriented rules since the new regulatory framework aimed at retail brokers was introduced in August 2018.

 The current amendment of ESMA is encouraging national regulators, like the Autorité des Marchés Financiers (AMF) in France or the CySEC in Cyprus, to implement the measures on a permanent basis in order to protect consumers.
 Since the time when the new regulations were adopted last August, they have had a temporary status.
 The current extension, which took effect on Wednesday, is for another period of three months.
 The ESMA stressed that the datasets provided from national regulators have been in line with the targeted effects of the framework.

 Interestingly, several national regulators have already implemented permanent measures, including Germany’s BaFin, UK FCA, and Netherlands’ AFM.
 The French AMF is also thinking about making the ESMA restrictions permanent.

 Poland might create a new group of investors that will be positioned between professional and retail traders.
 As for other countries, few of them have openly expressed their positions, but it seems that the majority of companies operating in the EU will consider the regulatory framework imposed by ESMA.

 According to ESMA’s Tuesday statement, the decision to renew the restriction on the promotion, distribution and sale of CFDs was taken on April 17, 2019.
 The current extension hasn’t changed from the previous two renewals.